-At eelo we want people to get on their bikes and feel confident that they're safe while doing so.
+At eelo we want people to get on their foldable ebikes and feel confident that they're safe while doing so.
 With experts thinking that cycling to work each day can help cut your chance of heart attack and heart disease, we think it's pretty important to get people on the road!
 We have found ten wonderful tips from Cycle Plan that will help you feel at ease.

 1. City Cycling: Make sure your bike has lights